geraldnilles/Chromecast-Server/docs/ipc_protocol.markdown

 ## Command Center

-The command center source string is as shown below:
+All messages from the Command center will have the following format:

-	"source": "command_center"
+	"source": "command_center",
+	"message":"<string describing message>",
+	["data":JSON Object containing the requested data"]

-The default argument will be a "message" argument which either says "OK" if all went well or it will contain an Error message if somethign went wrong.
+All messages will have the "command\_center" source and a message.
+The message will contain "OK" if all went well or an Error code if not.
+If additional data is requested, the optional "data" field can contain hold it.

 ## CLI/Web UI